Gwen Ackerman is a long-time journalist, short-story writer and author of Goddess of Battle.

 Arielle Avraham is a writer, translator, and non-profit professional.
 She has translated poems by the Israeli poet Ronit Bachar Shachar.
 She lives in Jerusalem, Israel with her husband and two children.

-James Bilhartz is a student of Comparative and Japanese Literature at Oberlin College, the Managing Editor of The Plum Creek Review literary and arts magazine, and an emerging translator from Japanese.
+James Bilhartz is a student of Comparative and Japanese Literature at Oberlin College, the Editor-in-Chief of The Plum Creek Review literary and arts magazine, and an emerging translator from Japanese.
 His interests include comparative analysis of Japanese and American postmodern and contemporary literature, transgression in literature, and aesthetics of late capitalism.

 Molly T. Blasing is Assistant Professor of Russian Studies in the Department of Modern and Classical Languages, Literatures and Cultures at the University of Kentucky.
 Blasing specializes in 20th and 21st century Russian literature and culture.
 Her research has been published in Slavic Review, Slavic and East European Journal, The Theatre Times and A Companion to Marina Cvetaeva.
 Her translations of contemporary Russian poetry and drama have appeared in Yellow Edenwald Field, Ulbandus Review and Late and Post-Soviet Russian Literature: A Reader.
 She is currently at work on the first English language translation of the memoirs of writer Anastasiia Tsvetaeva (1894-1993), the sister of the poet Marina Tsvetaeva.